rharper2/Juqst/README.md

 * Draw the quantum circuit resulting from the decomposition of the clifford/unitary
 * Implement basic steps to rationalise the decomposed circuit
 * Simple brute force method to determine smallest circuit possible (runs in approximately (n*n)^(n*n) time - probably only for 3 qubits or less, or people with a serious amount of spare time)

-###Working on:

-- Shadow the stabiliser state with the exact density matrix representing the state (the **"base representation"**)
-- Integrate earlier work pre-defining the steane code generators and logical operators, allowing an arbitrary qubit to be projected into a steane code stabilised state.
+* Allow generation of a sub-group of Cliffords that are also a unitary 2-design [Cleve/Leung/Wang Near-linear constructions of exact unitary 2-designs arXiv:aquant-ph/1501.04592](https://arxiv.org/abs/1501.04592)

 ###To do:

-- randomised benchmarking from arbitrary cliffords
+- document randomised benchmarking from arbitrary designs
-- introduce the ability to add noise at the level of the "base representation" as well as in the stabilised state
-- explore noisy quantum channels
-- integrate tomography work
-- optimise the clifford compiler in sub-exponential time
+- document random single noise channel generation

 # To install

-This has been developed on Julia 3.5.
-Currently there are two files that need to be loaded.
+This has been updated to Julia 0.6.2.

-The current workbook which shows a number of examples is the "A stabiliser run through" workbook.
+The exampleNotebooks directory contains, suprisingly enough, some sample notebooks that show how to work this.
+They assume IJulia.
+The one that shows how to use the Stabiliser mechanisms and plotting functions is called "A stabiliser run through".
 It is probably worth running that one early.

-Move to the directory containing these files

-    cd("juqst")

-Then

-    require("Initial.jl")

-and

-    require("Symplectic.jl")

 # Sample use